 So that's why your parents met to begin with?

 The word I got from my mother was that her father went to my father's father and said, "You owe me.
 So you have to have your son marry my daughter."
 And she was, at that time, 19 years old.
 My father at that time was 27 years old, I think.
 26 or 27 years old.
 That's why there was a big age difference.

-My grandparents had a similar age gap, 16 and 26.
-Later on that doesn’t matter but at that age, it’s kind of significant.
+My grandparents had a similar age gap.
+Later on that doesn't matter but at that age, it's kind of significant.

 I did find out about one thing that my mother did living in Lafayette.
 She walked all the way to Upper Happy Valley from where we were living and that's a good five or six miles.
 She went to Mr. and Mrs. Sano's house because we took over their place in Lafayette.
 Mr. and Mrs. Sano moved to Upper Happy Valley.
 And she walked the three of us, my brother Fred, myself and my sister Lillian.
 She wanted to get away from my father I guess, and she just took off.
 And Mr. and Mrs. Sano talked her into coming back to my father and so she came home that night all by herself with the three of us, carrying two of us.

-Later on I did talk to Mrs. Sano and she said yeah, she remembered that night.
+Later on I did talk to Mrs. Sano and she said she remembered that night.
 She remembered the day that it happened.
 All she said was that she told her to go back.
-She should go back.
+That she should go back.

 Were you closer to either your mother or father?